How can you use HED?

 • Custom needs: Consider calling REST services from any language

-The HED standard organization maintains open-source code projects in Python, MATLAB, and JavaScript.
-All repositories welcome contributions and issue reports.
+The GitHub HED standard organization maintains open-source code projects in Python, MATLAB, and JavaScript.
+All repositories welcome contributions, issue reports, and pull requests.

 Focus: Core HED technology including validation, analysis, and schema development